 - A 2.000 grade-point average in all Lawrence courses

 - A 2.000 grade-point average in the college major (all courses taken in the major department or program and any other courses required for the major)

 - Completion of the required terms and units in residence as specified by the university residence requirements.

 Completion of a minor or interdisciplinary area is optional.
 If a minor is declared, a 2.000 grade-point average in the minor (all courses taken in the minor department or program and any other courses required for the minor) is required to complete the minor and have it recorded on the academic record.

 Stipulations pertaining to the general education requirements

 Qualified courses may count toward the requirements in any two of the categories above (distribution, diversity, and competency).
 Some courses may meet two requirements within a category.
 No single course can be used to fulfill more than two requirements.

-Credits granted pursuant to university policy for examinations (Lawrence Advanced Placement (AP), International Baccalaureate (IB), or A-levels) may be used as appropriate to fulfill diversity or competency requirements; such credit may not be used to fulfill distribution requirements.
+Credits granted pursuant to university policy for examinations (Advanced Placement [AP], International Baccalaureate [IB], or A-levels) may be used as appropriate to fulfill diversity or competency requirements; such credit may not be used to fulfill distribution requirements.
 Coursework from other institutions may not be used to fulfill the writing or speaking competency requirement.